magratheazaphod/FREDA_python/README.md

 List of completed sub-projects:

-asia_rain_climo.ipynb: Produces figure SFND.eps showing changes in full year rainfall between time periods of interest.
+asia_rain_diff.ipynb: Produces figure SFND.eps showing changes in full year rainfall between time periods of interest.

 autocorr.py: function to calculate the autocorrelation rho of a time series with itself at arbitrary time lags. also returns the autocorrelation time scale of the mean tau, as described in function header.